JeeWeetje/iot-workshop/Flow.md

 We will pass the telemetry to an email address provided by you.

-*Note: in this workshop you are introducted into Microsoft Flow.
+*Note: in this workshop, you are introduced into Microsoft Flow.
 See for [more information](https://flow.microsoft.com/).*

 ### Prerequisites

-1. An Azure Function written in C# to recieve telemetry from The Things Network
+1. An Azure Function written in C#, recieving telemetry from The Things Network
 2. Telemetry arriving at the Azure Function
 3. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account)_
 4. A Microsoft account for Microsoft Flow [signup here](https://flow.microsoft.com/)